levibostian/Shutter-Android/README.md

 The only way to enforce your photos are private to your app and your app only is to add the camera functionality to your own app which we will not be covering in Shutter at this time and probably never.

 "Why does shutter even give the ability to add the captured media to the public gallery if it might do it already?" you answered your own question there. *Might* is the keyword.
 Adding the ability to add the media to the gallery through Shutter is to assert it is added to the gallery even if the camera app decides not to when the photo/video is captured.

+* Create a loading UI while working with Shutter if you decide to show a photo/video after capturing it.

+Shutter does labor intensive tasks in a background thread.
+What this means is that your app will go back into focus right away after the device camera or gallery apps are launched but the photo/video may not be ready for you yet.
+Shutter will call the callback you give to `.snap()` when the photo/video is ready.
+When your app goes back into focus, I would make sure to have some sort of loading UI telling the user that you are loading the photo/video and it will be available shortly.
+Once the callback you send to `.snap()` is called with the file path or an error, then you can change your UI to show the video/image and hide the loading UI.

 ## Contribute